RandGallery/creator-tools/README.md

 This repository provides helpful scripts for Algo NFT creators.

 These scripts come with no warranty whatsoever, so please use them responsibly.
-Run things on the testnet first, until you're comfortable with the scripts.

 @algokittens' [algoNFTs repository](https://github.com/algokittens/algoNFTs) inspired this one, so definitely check it out, especially if you prefer Python over Nodejs!